mmul-it/training/Kubernetes-From-Scratch/Containers-Query-Registry.md

    }
    ```

-2. It is possible to use also tools and script like [the python script registry.py](https://github.com/andrey-pohilko/registry-cli/)
+2. It's also possible to use tools and scripts like [the python script registry.py](https://github.com/andrey-pohilko/registry-cli/)
-   that is also available as a container, and can be invoked as follows:
+   that is also available as a container, which can be invoked as follows:

    ```console
    $ docker run --rm anoxis/registry-cli -r https://www.mmul.it:5000 -l dockertraining:l3tstr41n